Billy Corkhill: Reception

 In 1998, writers from Inside Soap published an article about the top ten characters they wanted to return to soap.
 Billy was featured and they described him as Jimmy's "hot-tempered younger brother".
 The publication later ran a feature compiling "The 100 greatest soap stories ever told".
 They featured Billy and Sheila's romance as their 96th choice.
 They were also included in the magazine's "greatest love stories ever told" feature.
 A reporter wrote that "they were an unlikely couple.
 He was a rugged working-class hero, she was a saintly figure wracked with Catholic guilt.
 But when Billy took in Sheila after her husband Bobby left her, friendship grew into true love."
+Paul Brooks from Soaplife included Billy and Sheila in his list of "dream lovers".
+He assessed that Billy was "a reformed scally, a man who'd fiddled more leccy meters than Ron Dixon has had angina attacks".

 An episode featured Billy discovering a packet of Durex branded condoms, belonging to his daughter Tracy and her boyfriend Jamie Henderson (Sean McKee).
 The scene depicted Billy with the condom's branding visible for 1.83 seconds.
 This caused controversy in the United Kingdom and the Independent Broadcasting Authority (IBA) lodged a complaint against Brookside claiming it featured in the scene for too long.
 Channel 4 asked Phil Redmond for a response to submit to the IBA.
 In his response he detailed how Brookside wanted to promote safe sex and educate viewers during the 1980s AIDS in the United Kingdom.
 The IBA changed their stance on the scene and told Redmond that it was "absolutely marvellous".